anojndr/RAG-Forge/README.md

     nano .env
     ```

-4.  **Run the API Server:**
+4.  **Run the Application:**
     There are two ways to run the application:

     **Option 1: With Docker (Recommended)**
-    The server now depends on the transcript microservice.
-You will need to run it using Docker Compose.
+    This is the simplest and most reliable way to run both the API server and the transcript microservice.
     ```bash
     docker-compose up --build
     ```

     **Option 2: Without Docker**
     A convenience script is provided to run both services locally without Docker.
+It will set up a Python virtual environment and manage both processes.
     ```bash
     ./run-no-docker.sh
     ```

 ## API Usage

-Once running, you can interact with the API via its endpoints.
+Once running, the API is available at `http://localhost:8086`.

-**Example: Search and extract content**
+**Example: Search and extract content (fast mode)**
 ```bash
 curl -X POST http://localhost:8086/search \
 -H "Content-Type: application/json" \